Need a Private Tutor?

 The way lessons are delivered in schools is not always suitable for the various study strategies of each student.
 Teachers may move too quickly or go too slow – so one to one math tutoring services can be invaluable to students who need a bit of a boost to fit into the school system.

-Using Games to Learn Maths
+Using Maths Games to Overcome Mind Blocks

 A common and effective method to help children overcome mental blocks in maths is to approach problems from a completely